Study in the USA | IDP Vietnam

 • Humboldt State University

-These schools all have tuition fees ranging from 17,000 to 23,000 USD/year, significantly lower than those of well-known private universities.
+These schools all have tuition fees ranging from 17,000 to 23,000 USD/year, significantly lower than well-known private universities.

 To be able to study in the US, you can refer to the experiences of former students advised by IDP as follows: